jessiiimai/WeebNote/README.md

 The username is ash or misty in lower caps.
 Leave the password empty.

 ## This repository contains:
-- images: with two copyright free images used in the MVP from...
+- images: with a copyright free image used in the MVP with added title and without from https://unsplash.com/de/fotos/menschen-die-nachts-in-der-nahe-von-gebauden-spazieren-gehen-DpPutJwgyW8.
 - Anime Generator Pitch.pdf: which is the our powerpoint presentation to our first app pitch
 - weebnote_login.py: the code for the first page the user encounters with the login widget
 - weebnote_application.py: the code for the actual app that gets executed when you succesfully logged in